ambanum/pariscall.international/README.md

 - - -

 [ENGLISH]
-## How to embed supporters counters
+## How to embed supporters counters into your website

 Copy and paste the following code into your HTML page where you want the counters: